This blog series is a living document that is continually updated. Last updated September 2019.

-RabbitMQ speaks a protocol called AMQP by default.
+RabbitMQ uses a protocol called AMQP by default.
 To be able to communicate with RabbitMQ you need a library that understands the same protocol as RabbitMQ.
-You need to download the client-library for the programming language that you intend to use for your applications.
-A client-library is an applications programming interface (API) for use in writing client applications.
-A client library has several methods that can be used, in this case to communicate with RabbitMQ.
-The methods should be used when you, for example, connect to the RabbitMQ broker (using the given parameters, host name, port number, etc) or when you declare a queue or an exchange.
+Download the client library for the programming language that you intend to use for your applications.
+A client library is an application programming interface (API) for use in writing client applications.
+A client library has several methods; in this case, to communicate with RabbitMQ.
+The methods should be used when you connect to the RabbitMQ broker (using the given parameters, hostname, port number, etc.), for example, or when you declare a queue or an exchange.
 There is a choice of libraries for almost every programming language.

 Steps to follow when setting up a connection and publishing a message/consuming a message:

-Sample code will be given in the part 2, starting with Part 2.1 - Ruby, followed by Part 2.2 - Node.js, and Part 2.3 Python, It is possible to have different programming languages on different parts of the system.
-The publisher could, for example, be written in node.js and the subscriber in Python.
+Sample code will be given in part 2, starting with Part 2.1 - Ruby, followed by Part 2.2 - Node.js, and Part 2.3 Python, Having different programming languages on different parts of the system is possible - for example, the publisher could be written in node.js and the subscriber in Python.

-Hope this article helped you get some understanding about RabbitMQ!
+We hope this article helped you gain an understanding of RabbitMQ!

 Please email us at firstname.lastname@example.org if you have any suggestions or feedback.